System Design Space

 At the current pace, budget exhaustion is expected in 106 d 5 h 0 min.

-Budget is burning slowly: you have room for safe releases.
+Budget is burning slowly: you still have room for safe releases.

 How to use this in daily operations

-1. Select 1-3 critical user journeys and define SLI for each path.
+1. Select 1-3 critical user journeys and define SLIs for those paths.

-2. Agree on SLO with product priorities and failure cost in mind.
+2. Agree on SLOs with product priorities and failure cost in mind.

-4. Connect alerting and incident response to budget consumption, not only infra-level metrics.
+4. Connect SLO-based alerting and incident response to error-budget consumption, not only infrastructure metrics.

 Common anti-patterns

-Measuring SLI only at the infrastructure layer (CPU/RAM), not on real user journeys.
+Measuring SLIs only at the infrastructure layer (CPU/RAM), not on real user journeys.

-Setting SLO 99.999% without linking it to business expectations, architecture limits, and cost.
+Setting a 99.999% SLO without linking it to business expectations, architecture limits, and cost.

-Using SLA as an internal engineering metric instead of an external contractual commitment.
+Using an SLA as an internal engineering metric instead of an external contractual commitment.

 Ignoring burn rate and only checking monthly totals when the budget is already gone.